Skip to Main Content

 Providing quality care to our members includes helping adolescents transition to an adult care provider.
 If you or one of your patients need assistance in finding an adult primary care provider or specialist, contact MHS or reference the information in the Provider Manual.
 We can assist in locating an in-network adult care provider or arranging care if needed.

-Our Care Management team is available for members who may benefit from increased coordination of services.
+MHS Care Management is available for members who may benefit from increased coordination of services.
 The team is available to assist and support providers with member issues including non-adherence to medications/medical advice, multiple complex co-morbidities, or to offer guidance with a new diagnosis.

 • Achieve optimum health, functional capability and quality of life through improved management of their disease or condition.